How to Start a Yoga Class

 Option 5: SET a theme or tell a very short story

 This is a method for starting a yoga class that I don’t use as often, but I think it can be a great way to connect with your students.
+It’s also one of the most unique ways to start a yoga class.
 Sharing a little bit about your week, discussing a theme, or framing the class around a single concept is one way to start a yoga class.
 Keep in mind that this is more mind-focused than body or heart focused, which can sometimes be challenging for students.
 You have to gauge where people are coming from and if you notice they are starting to tune out, roll their eyes, fidget around, or generally act confused, it might be too much talking.
 I personally am not a huge fan of having to wait more than 5 minutes for a class to start, so when I encounter yoga teachers I’m new to who seem to be talking a lot, it can be hard to be patient.
 The reminder here is to keep your little “speech” more focused on your students than on yourself.
 This isn’t a space to preach or get on a soap box, and the very beginning of class isn’t really the time to go off on a tangent or go too deep into lecturing— it’s a chance to say hello, set the tone, and then get moving.
 The more you can simplify the ideas and not dwell too hard on them (or go too deep first thing in class), the better.

 The best openings to a yoga class are: